After finishing the Roomba J7 review, I thought it was proper to compare it with other top-tier robots like the Roborock S7.

 If you want a robot vacuum that can avoid dry pet feces or wires, you’ll have to consider it.

-Otherwise, I’d recommend the Roborock S7 since it’s more efficient, cleans better, and more versatile.
+Otherwise, I’d recommend the Roborock S7 since it’s more efficient, cleans better, and is more versatile.